ToniWonKanobi/theoveranalyzed.net/posts/2015/2/4/we-won-the-internet-back.md

 @@ Date=2015-02-04 10:30
 @@ Link=http://www.theverge.com/2015/2/4/7977963/fcc-net-neutrality-victory
 @@ Description=The FCC voted today to reclassify broadband internet service.
 Power to the people.
-@@ Tags=net neutrality, advocacy, politics, industry
+@@ Tags=Net Neutrality, advocacy, politics, industry

 Nilay Patel, on a train, for The Verge:
 >I asked my friend Julie Samuels from Engine Advocacy for a comment, and all she said was "this is fucking awesome."